Jarju-10x/C_Project_1/README.md

 6. Leaderboard:
    - The program can keep track of high scores and display a leaderboard showing the top scores achieved by players.

-7. User Interface:
-   - You can create a user-friendly interface using the `stdio.h` library for input/output operations.
-   - Implement menus, prompts, and messages to guide the player through the game.